jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Trustwave-Financial-Services-Risk-Radar-Report-2023.md

 examples of the types of payloads that frequently target financial services organizations.

-*Diagram: A diagram showing the attack flow steps in a linear fashion, with arrows connecting each step.
-The steps are Initial Foothold, Initial Payload, Expansion / Pivoting, Malware, and Exfiltration / Post Compromise.*
+Initial Foothold
+Initial Payload
+Expansion
+/ Pivoting
+Malware

-**Expansion / Pivoting**
+Exfiltration /
+Post Compromise

+### Expansion / Pivoting
 The initial foothold typically involves a low-value workstation, such as a phishing victim's laptop, or a network appliance like a VPN endpoint.
 In this section, we will showcase how once armed with the necessary tools, attackers can target higher-value accounts and systems, such as Domain Admins, root accounts, Active Directory Systems, and Database servers.

-**Malware**
+### Malware
 There are a wide variety of malware types with a myriad of uses.
 We’re talking about remote access toolkits (RATs), infostealers, ransomware, and many others.
 In this section, we will focus on the types of malware that are prevalent in financial services.

-**Exfiltration / Post Compromise**
+### Exfiltration / Post Compromise
 In most cases, the primary motive behind compromises is data theft.
 In this section, we will explore the types of data that are targeted and exfiltrated in financial services-related compromises.
 Additionally, we will present real-world examples of financial services data breaches to provide concrete illustrations.

 ## Initial Foothold: Phishing and Business Email Compromise (BEC)

-**The Threat**
+The Threat
 Phishing and email-borne malware stand out as the most commonly exploited methods for gaining an initial foothold in an organization.
 Instead of attempting to exploit the software or systems on the network, attackers